 Snoqualmie Valley Community Network’s Youth Development Program

 Youth Development is a strategic priority for the Snoqualmie Valley Community Network, and the elements that are part of our Youth Development Program have been carefully selected to increase youths’ attachment to the community and to provide youth with the tools they need to be successful, healthy citizens.
-The core areas of our Youth Development Program are: Youth Leadership (includes youth leadership groups and Be the Change Summit), Pre-employment Skill Development, Youth Suicide and Substance Abuse Prevention, and Positive Mentoring.
+The core areas of our Youth Development Program are: Youth Leadership (includes youth leadership groups and Be the Change Summit), Pathways to Employment Success, Youth Suicide and Substance Abuse Prevention, and Youth Success Mentoring.

-The Pre-employment Skills Development component provides youth with opportunities to explore future career opportunities as well as practice the crucial skills needed to seek employment.
+The Pathways to Employment Success component provides youth with opportunities to explore future career opportunities as well as practice the crucial skills needed to seek employment.
 We work with students & staff in the two local school districts to plan activities that are relevant to youth.
 Efforts have included:

-- Hosting a Job Seekers Institute where student participants learn first-hand how to create a resume, dress for an interview, and answer questions confidently in an interview.
+- Hosting Job Seeker Institutes where student participants learn first-hand how to create a resume, dress for an interview, and answer questions confidently in an interview.

-- Hosting a Career Mentor lunch where students have the opportunity to sit with at least one adult currently working in the students’ intended career area.
+- Hosting Career Mentor lunches where students have the opportunity to sit with at least one adult currently working in the students’ intended career area.
 Both student and adult participants reported that this is a rewarding experience.

 The Youth Success!
-Mentoring component is a new program and we are excited to launch it in the spring of 2016.
+Mentoring component is a new school-based program that piloted in the 2017-18 school year.
 Mentoring is a positive youth development strategy that is one of the most effective and economical dropout prevention strategies.
 Research shows that having the positive influence of a mentor makes a real difference in the life of a youth.
 In general, kids with mentors: have better school attendance and improved GPA, report improved parent and peer relationships, are 46% less likely to initiate drug use and 27% less likely to use alcohol, and are 33% less likely to engage in physical violence.
 The pilot was a great success and the program is being expanded to additional schools in the fall of 2018.